+If you’ve been recently shopping around for a Medicare Advantage plan, you may have noticed that some of these plans are advertised as “free.”
 Certain Advantage plans are called free because they offer a $0 monthly premium to be enrolled in the plan.
-This makes zero premium Medicare Advantage plans an attractive offer for those looking to save money on monthly Medicare costs.
+This makes them an attractive offer for those looking to save money on monthly Medicare costs.

 This article will explore what these free Medicare Advantage plans cover, what additional costs you might encounter, and who’s eligible for a free Medicare Part C plan.